dmorton714/README/6_softwareDev_Pathway.md

 1. Create a user in the `ShopManager` role
 1. Sign in as the Shop Manager and verify you can see the inventory list under the "Parts Inventory" menu

+## Database

+All data for the system including inventory, part types, service history, and vehicle information will be stored in a SQL database named DatabaseName.

 ## Dependencies